reimoo7/Child-Birth-Weight/README.md

 # Child-Birth-Weight
-The objective of this project is to analyze some of the factors which affects birth weight of a new born child
+The objective of this project is to analyze some of the factors using regression which affects birth weight of a new born child.